103rd Regiment (Calgary Rifles): History

 The 103rd Regiment was raised in Calgary as a militia unit.
 The first commanding officer was Lieutenant-Colonel W.C.G.
 Armstrong.
 The regiment was approved to train six companies of 50 men each, and later expanded to eight companies.

 The unit initially paraded at the former Calgary General Hospital building (today known as the Rundle Ruins) before being ordered to vacate in September 1910.
 The unit then moved into the former drill hall of the Canadian Mounted Rifles on Centre Street and 12th Avenue SE.
 In 1911 a new armoury was found, in a former German-Canadian club a block south of their former home at the General Hospital.
 After Mewata Armouries was completed during the First World War, the regiment moved its offices to that location.

 War Service

 At the outbreak of World War I the regiment was not mobilized but served as a recruiting depot to raise battalions for the Canadian Expeditionary Force (CEF), the first being the 10th Battalion, CEF.
 The regiment also provided soldiers to man the internment camp at Castle Mountain.
 These soldiers were also employed full time as part of the Active Militia.
 A number of reinforcement battalions were commanded by former 103rd Regiment officers, including Lieutenant-Colonel William Charles Gordon Armstrong (56th Battalion (Calgary), CEF) and Lieutenant-Colonel George Morfitt (137th (Calgary) Battalion, CEF).

+The regiment also supplied soldiers to man internment camps near Castle Mountain and Cave & Basin in Banff National Park.
+Three soldiers of the 103rd Regiment (Calgary Rifles) died while assigned to the camp and are buried in Banff.